qbead/qbeadWebsite/content/book/quickstart.md

 ![<a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/arduino_library_setup.small.png "Arduino setup.")

 1. The battery of your Spinwheel might not be attached when you receive it.
 Before attaching the battery, slide the switch on the back of the SpinWheel to be on "USB."
 Then firmly insert the battery connector into the battery jack on the circuit board.
-If you have difficulty, see our [troubleshooting guide](/troubleshoot).
+If you have difficulty, see our [Troubleshooting Guide](/troubleshoot).

 2. To turn on the SpinWheel, flip the switch on the back to "BAT" (for "battery").
 You should see it turn on and light up brightly!